Fort Boyard (game show): Creation

+Preparations

+Fort Boyard, pictured in 1989, during refurbishment work with its original access platform and gangway already installed.
+The upper section of the fort's watchtower has not been rebuilt yet.

+While still privately owned by the production company in 1988, the fort underwent a partial cleanup: stones, rubble, cannonballs, and wild vegetation were removed from the courtyard, and gaping storage bays were sealed off to prepare for visits by television producers from various countries interested in the game show concept.
+In 1989, a self-elevating platform and an access gangway were installed twenty-five meters from the fort's southwest façade; this allows access from a chartered speedboat via a crane-mounted crew basket, as entry had become difficult or sometimes impossible following the destruction of the eastern docking harbor beneath the watchtower.
+The platform also supported the fort's logistics, housing a generator and supplies of drinking water and equipment essential for filming the show.
+The metal gangway is also stored here when not in use.

+The fort was thoroughly cleaned, with guano and miscellaneous debris removed to the mainland.
+The fort's openings were cleaned and fitted with windows, doors, and shutters.
+In the autumn, a wooden walkway was built along both sides of the courtyard at the first-floor level to provide access to the cells on that floor.
+The courtyard itself was split into two distinct areas.
+Set construction was halted in October 1989 due to the onset of winter storms.
+The final sets, such as the treasure room and the renovated watchtower, were not built until the spring of 1990; they were completed only shortly before the first day of filming took place on 30 June 1990.
+The original French version, under the name Les Clés de Fort Boyard (English: The Keys of Fort Boyard), began airing on 7 July 1990 hosted by Patrice Laffont and originally Marie Talon, later Sophie Davant, on Antenne 2.

 1988–1990: Sale of concept in UK

 The first country to buy the game show Fort Boyard (then known as Les Clés de Fort Boyard) was the United Kingdom and broadcaster Channel 4.
 It was reported by newspaper Sud Ouest that talks with the English broadcaster, who showed specific interest and the most enthusiasm about the project, had begun by December 1988.
 Dutch, Italian and German broadcasters had also been approached, while French channels remained cautiously reserved.
 Due to difficulties accessing the fort, the game show concept was to be tested at a different site in January 1989.
 After discussions with the French producers, production company Chatsworth Television (at the time producers of Channel 4's Treasure Hunt and ITV's Interceptor, both also game shows created by Antoine) decided to devise a British version and began work on making a concept.